Open Daily: 10 am-1 pm & 2-5 pm

-There are five species of dinner-plate sized stingrays on exhibit, ranging from the highly colorful bluespotted maskray to the mottled yellow rays that are expert at camouflaging themselves in the sandy tank bottom.
+Five species of dinner-plate sized stingrays are on exhibit, ranging from the highly colorful bluespotted maskray to the mottled yellow rays that are expert at camouflaging themselves in the sandy tank bottom.

 Aquarists keep the stingrays’ barbs clipped, so there’s no need to worry about being stung.
 The clipping doesn’t hurt them; it’s analogous to a human fingernail trim.

 - Yellow Stingray